astrotuna201/ntf/README.md

 ### Sub Views and App Space Multi-threading
 _TensorView_ has methods to create sub views of a _TensorArray_.
 An important use of this is to divide a _TensorArray_ into multiple sub-regions and operate on them in parallel.

-For example: if a batch of 64 image items is loaded, they can all be decoded and written to the tensor on independent threads making full use of all cores on the host CPU.
+For example: if a batch of 64 image items is loaded, they can all be decoded and written to a tensor using independent threads making full use of all cores on the host CPU.
 Using sub-views in parallel on the GPU works the same way.
 Synchronization between writable sub views is managed by the caller.

 __<I need to redo this diagram to change the names!>__